tiagoalcantara7/rental-company/README.md

 # Rental Company System

-A movie and TV show rental system I built while studying OOP in Python.
+A beginner project I built to practice OOP in Python.
+Covers movies and TV show rentals with age restriction handling
-Second project in the series — same stack as the bank system but applied to a different domain.

 ## About